pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     >>> device(type='cpu')

-We support transferring the data in a :class:`~torch_frame.TensorFrame` across devices.
+We support transferring the data in a :class:`~torch_frame.TensorFrame` to devices supported by :pytorch:`PyTorch`.

 .. code-block:: python

     tensor_frame.to("cpu")

     tensor_frame.to("cuda")

 Once a :obj:`torch_frame.dataset.Dataset` is materialized, we can retrieve column statistics on the data.